mr2chowd/linux_shortcuts/linux_shortcuts.md

 ## Create a user

-For some security reasons **xFusionCorp Industries** security team has decided to use custom Apache users for each web application hosted there rather than its default user.
+For some security reasons **Verisk** security team has decided to use custom Apache users for each web application hosted there rather than its default user.
 Since this is going to be the Apache user so it should not use the default home directory.
 Create the user as per requirements given below:

 a.
-Create a user named **anita** on the **App server 1** in Stratos Datacenter.
+Create a user named **anita** on the **App server 1** in Vancouver Datacenter.

 b.
 Set UID to **1619** and its home directory to **/var/www/anita**